gideonMCove/u4_lesson_django_intro/README.md

   python3 manage.py
   ```

 13. Finally, navigate to `localhost:8000`.
 You should see a page welcoming you to Django!

+If you see a message that says "You have 17 unapplied migrations..." that is normal, we'll just have to run those Migrations in the next part!

 ## Models